List of Manitoba senators: Historical

 ^{1} Party listed was the last party of which the senator was a member.

 ^{2} Senators are appointed to represent Manitoba.
-Each senator may choose to designate a geographic area within Manitoba as his or her division.
+Each senator may choose to designate a geographic area within Manitoba as their division.

 ^{3} Senators are appointed by the governor general on the recommendation of the Prime Minister.

 ^{4} Johnson was appointed as one of two senators under section 26 of the Constitution Act to represent the Western provinces, under the regional expansion clause that saw the Senate increase from 104 to 112 members.

 ^{5} Division designated as Winnipeg-Interlake from to and Manitoba from to the present.

 Western provinces regional senators

 Senators listed were appointed to represent the Western Provinces under section 26 of the Constitution Act.
 This clause has only been used once before to appoint two extra senators to represent four regional Senate divisions: Ontario, Quebec, the Maritimes and the Western Provinces.

 As vacancies open up among the normal members of the Senate, they are automatically filled by the regional senators.
 Regional senators may also designate themselves to a senate division in any province of their choosing in their region.